aws-samples/aws-iam-identity-center-extensions/docs/documentation/Enterprise-IAM-Integration.md

   - For ex, if `CCOE` team needs access to **entity={ root } + permission = { IAM role called `CCOE`-Ops }, and the organisation has a total of 20 AWS accounts,**then the resulting AD groups would be
     - 20 different AD groups with a naming convention of AWS-AccountNo-`CCOE`-Ops
   - As accounts are added and removed, the same group addition / removal constraints apply as described previously
+- In a scenario where a set of users need to be granted **the same permissions (i.e. IAM role) across all the accounts in the organisation that match a certain tag key value combination**, given the “Access scope” is on a per account basis only, you need to **create AD group(s) that match the total no of entities = { no of accounts in the organisation that match the tag key combination}**
+  - For ex, if `CCOE` team needs access to **entity={ accounts matching tagkey value pair } + permission = { IAM role called `CCOE`-Audit }, and the organisation has a total of 5 AWS accounts that match the tagkey value pair,**then the resulting AD groups would be
+    - 5 different AD groups with a naming convention of AWS-AccountNo-`CCOE`-Audit
+  - As accounts have the tagkey pair added and removed/updated, the same group addition / removal constraints apply as described previously

 ### AWS SSO + Automation Solution Model